jimb245/2PiWireGuardVPN/README.md

 - Try a browser on the client VNC desktop to confirm it has internet access.

-- Check if server can be pinged through the tunnel from client VNC desktop - ping 10.200.200.1 If not then there is likely a problem with WireGuard configuration or routing has been modified.

 - Try a browser on the server VNC desktop to confirm it has internet access

 <br><br>